-2 Department of Industrial Engineering, AI-Quds University, 20002 East Jerusalem, Palestine.

-3 Faculty of Pharmacy, An-Najah National University, P.O.BOX 7, Nablus, Palestine

-4 Department of Physics, Faculty of Science, An-Najah National University, P.O.BOX 7, Nablus, Palestine.
+2 Department of Industrial Engineering, Al-Quds University, 20002 East Jerusalem, Palestine.
+3 Department of Pharmacy, Faculty of Medicine and Health Sciences, An-Najah National University, P.O.BOX 7, Nablus, Palestine 4 Department of Physics, Faculty of Science, An-Najah National University, P.O.BOX 7, Nablus, Palestine.

-5 Department of Biomedical Sciences, Faculty of Medicine and Health Sciences, An-Najah National University, Nablus, P400, Palestine in a PVA solution, reporting a uniform dispersion of nanoparticles and significant improvements in the composite's mechanical and electrical properties (7).

-^{}Corresponding author email: sh.sawalha@najah.edu
+^{5 5}Department of Biomedical Sciences, Faculty of Medicine and Health Sciences, An-Najah National University, Nablus, P400, Palestine Corresponding author email: sh.sawalha@najah.edu

 The synthesis of novel organic and inorganic nanocomposites, such as metal-polymer nanoparticles (5), is of great interest to material scientists.
-For example, silver (6), gold (Au), and iron (Fe) (7), nanoparticles are blended with a wide range of polymers to form nanocomposites with superior mechanical and physical properties (6).
+For example, silver (6), gold(Au), and iron(Fe) (7), nanoparticles are blended with a wide range of polymers to form nanocomposites with superior mechanical and physical properties (6).
 The combination of polyvinyl alcohol (PVA) with silver nanoparticles (Ag NPs) has attracted much interest (7).
-The resulting Ag/PVA nanocomposites show promise for various applications due to their unique properties (8), including improved thermal stability, optical properties, electrical conductivity, and antimicrobial properties (9).
+The resulting Ag/PVA nanocomposites show promise for various applications due to their unique properties (8) which include improved thermal stability, optical properties, electrical conductivity, and antimicrobial properties (9).
 PVA matrices incorporate silver, which has superior antibacterial characteristics, to optimize their synergistic effects.
 For the dispersion and immobilization of Ag NPs, PVA offers a flexible and reliable platform that provides enhanced mechanical, thermal, and biological properties (10).
 The resulting nanocomposites have enormous applications in industries including electronics, packaging, and medicine (11).

-Silver nanoparticles (Ag NPs) have emerged as a subject of paramount interest within the realm of nanotechnology (12) owing to their unique properties and notable versatility across various applications.
-These nanoparticles are composed of silver atoms arranged on a nanoscale, typically between 1 and 100 nanometers (13).
-The diminutive size and consequential high surface area-to-volume ratio of Ag NPs contribute to their extraordinary physicochemical characteristics (14), including heightened catalytic, optical, and antimicrobial attributes (15).
+Silver nanoparticles (Ag NPs) have emerged as a subject of paramount interest within the realm of nanotechnology (12)owing to their unique properties and notable versatility across various applications.
+These nanoparticles are composed of silver atoms arranged on a nanoscale, typically between 1 and 100 nanometers(13).
+The diminutive size and consequential high surface area-to-volume ratio of Ag NPs contribute to their extraordinary physicochemical characteristics(14), including heightened catalytic, optical, and antimicrobial attributes(15).

-Ag NPs can be synthesized through diverse methods (16), encompassing chemical reduction, physical techniques, and biological approaches (17).
-The applications of these nanoparticles span a wide array of fields, encompassing medicine, electronics, catalysis, and environmental remediation (18).
-Particularly noteworthy is their application in the medical domain, where their antimicrobial properties render them invaluable for various applications including wound healing, drug encapsulation, and biosensors (19).
+Ag NPs can be synthesized through diverse methods(16), encompassing chemical reduction, physical techniques, and biological approaches(17).
+The applications of these nanoparticles span a wide array of fields, encompassing medicine, electronics, catalysis, and environmental remediation(18).
+Particularly noteworthy is their application in the medical domain, where their antimicrobial properties render them invaluable for various applications in wound healing, drug encapsulation, and biosensors (19).